m3t4lw01f/unlimited-plex-server/README.md

 ## Configure Sonarr and Radarr
 - Head to localhost:8989 (Sonarr) or localhost:7878 (Radarr)
   - These steps are the same for both tools, so set them up the same way
+- In the media management settings make sure `use hardlinks instead of copy` is enabled
 - In the settings, click on 'indexers'
   - Configure as many indexers as you want, for both torrents and usenet
   - You can use an indexer proxy like Prowlarr to make this easier